copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 40**

-- (Pierce County WA -- 1:15 AM Vehicle Pursuit) Sheriff's Dept. South Hill Precinct -- Deputy Kristi Estes says it's a state initiated pursuit, a guy sped through a construction zone and have a K-9 in case he runs.
+- (Pierce County, WA -- 1:15 AM Vehicle Pursuit) Sheriff's Dept. South Hill Precinct -- Deputy Kristi Estes says it's a state initiated pursuit, a guy sped through a construction zone and have a K-9 in case he runs.
 Lakewood -- They switch to Deputy Russ Martin who sets up stop sticks.
 The car is slowing